THIS DATE IN HISTORY: Feb. 15

-2000: Martin Brodeur becomes the first goaltender in NHL history to get credit for a game-winning goal.
-He's the last player on the New Jersey Devils to touch the puck before the visiting Philadelphia Flyers put it into their own net midway through the third period.
-The goal gives New Jersey a 3-1 lead and becomes the game-winner when Marc Recchi scores at 11:59.
-Scott Niedermayer's goal with 4:29 remaining wraps up the Devils' 4-2 win.
+2000: Martin Brodeur becomes the first goalie in NHL history to get credit for a game-winning goal.
+He's the last player on the New Jersey Devils to touch the puck before the visiting Flyers put it into their own net midway through the third period.
+The goal gives New Jersey a 3-1 lead and becomes the game-winner when Mark Recchi scores at 11:59.
+A goal by Scott Niedermayer with 4:29 remaining wraps up the Devils' 4-2 win.
 It's the second NHL goal for Brodeur and his first in the regular season.